-A standard puffer consists of a plastic case or holder, and a metal canister.
+A standard puffer consists of a plastic case or holder with a cap, and a metal canister.
 The plastic case needs to be cared for differently depending on the type of medication you are using the puffer for.
 The metal canister does not need to be cleaned and should be removed if you are washing the case.

 Wash the blue plastic case around once a week.
 Make sure it’s completely dry before using again.

 Puffers for these medications must be washed every day to avoid clogging.
 Many people who take these medications get two puffers at a time so that they always have a clean and dry one handy.

 Wash the white or yellow plastic case every day.
 Allow it to dry for 24 hours before using again.

 These puffers need to stay dry, so must never be washed.
 The mouthpiece can be wiped with a dry tissue if needed.

 Dry powder inhalers include Accuhaler, Breezhaler, Ellipta, Genuair and Turbuhaler.

 These inhalers need to stay dry, so must never be washed.
 The mouthpiece can be wiped with a dry tissue if needed.

 The Handihaler capsule dry powder inhaler is an exception.
 This inhaler needs regular cleaning.
 Wash the inhaler at least monthly and make sure it’s completely dry before using again.